Ryan Roulette

 Ryan "Gamble" Roulette (born March 8, 1986) is an American professional stock car racing driver.
-His professional racing debut occurred in the ARCA Menards Series West in 2021, driving the No. 77 for Performance P-1 Motorsports based out of southern California.
-He is currently planning to run the ARCA Menards Series West full-time in 2023 through his self-owned team in the No. 22 Ford.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 67 Chevrolet Silverado RST for Freedom Racing Enterprises and part-time in the ARCA Menards Series, driving the No. 67 Ford Mustang for Maples Motorsports.
+He has previously competed in both the ARCA Menards Series East and ARCA Menards Series West.

 Racing career

-Early Racing Career
+Early racing career

 Roulette has been racing across the United States over the past 15+ years.
 He has been seen at multiple dirt oval tracks racing in Karts, 4-Cylinder Mini Stocks, Mini Sprint, B-Mods, Legends Car Racing, Midget Car Racing, and Sprint Car Racing (both Wing and Non-wing).
 He also has some time behind the wheel on a Road Course in Sports Car Racing at the Nürburgring, and asphalt oval track racing in a Pro Late Model at Madera Speedway in Madera, California.

 ARCA Menards Series

 Roulette would first sign with Performance P-1 Motorsports to race the No. 77 Toyota Camry at the 2021 Arizona Lottery 100 in Phoenix Raceway.
 Roulette would eventually finish 28th due to reported issues with the car and growing pains with the team.
-Last year in 2022, Roulette would sign with Last Chance Racing and race the No. 85 Toyota Camry at the General Tire 150 in Phoenix Raceway.
-Now in 2023, Roulette has taken on a new role as owner/driver of the No. 22 Ford Fusion and will make his start his season in the General Tire 150 at Phoenix Raceway.
+In 2022, Roulette would sign with Last Chance Racing and race the No. 85 Toyota Camry at the General Tire 150 in Phoenix Raceway.
+Later that season, Roulette signed with Fast Track Racing where he achieved his first top-ten finish in the ARCA East Series at Nashville Fairground.
+In 2023, Roulette stayed on with Fast Track Racing where he ran at the East Series race at Nashville, where he finished in twelfth, the main series race at Elko Speedway, where he once againfinished in twelfth, and at the combination race at Bristol Motor Speedway, where he finished in eighteenth.

+In 2024, Roulette announced that he would run select ARCA Series events driving for Fast Track Racing in the No. 12 Ford.
+Across the year, he ran eleven races and achieved a best finish of eighth at Salem Speedway, and finished seventeenth in the points standings.

+NASCAR Craftsman Truck Series

+On January 22, 2025, it was announced that Roulette will run a partial schedule in the NASCAR Craftsman Truck Series, driving the No. 67 Chevrolet for Freedom Racing Enterprises.